wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

  4. Minimal styling to brand the page -- logo, colours.
  5. The means to enhance the page where appropriate.

+A core experience should be _just_ these things.
 Everything else is an enhancement.

 The way this has been achieved so far at the BBC has been to create a small `core.css` stylesheet containing just the styles for points 3 and 4.
-Then, provided the browser cuts the mustard, some JavaScript inserts an `enhanced.css` stylesheet into the page, containing the rest of the styling.
+Then, provided the browser cuts the mustard, some JavaScript inserts an `enhanced.css` stylesheet into the page which contains the rest of the styling.
 This JavaScript is also responsible for downloading and initialising other JavaScript enhancements, like live updates and localisation services.

 ## The problem with the BBC News core experience

 Cutting the mustard to provide an enhanced experience is great from a web developer's point of view: browsers which use `enhanced.css` can use modern (in browser terms) standards like CSS3.
 Likewise, modern JavaScript can be used without the need for polyfills or compatability libraries.
 But there's a problem with this approach: the user has no say in which experience they get.

 The fact that a user has a modern browser does not mean that they have a fast or reliable connection.
 Providing a core experience is useless if users are going to be forced onto the enhanced experience anyway.

-To pick on the BBC News front page even more, the enhanced experience on a mobile device will cost about 500KB (or 10 minutes on minimum wage work) to download.
-Opening a story page from there will cost another 370KB.
+Loading the enhanced BBC News front page on a mobile device will cost about 500KB (or 10 minutes of minimum wage work).
+Opening an article page from there will cost another 370KB.
+That's a cost of nearly 1MB of data just to read a single article.

+{% responsive_image path: assets/bbc-news-core.png alt: "The BBC News core experience on a wide screen" %}

 Another issue I have with the BBC News core experience is that it was designed to work well on small smartphones and feature phones.
-It looks _terrible_ on just about anything else.

-{% responsive_image path: assets/bbc-news-core.png alt: "The BBC News core experience on a wide screen" %}

-My final gripe is that there are dozens of components delivered in the core experience which should not be.
-Most of the items along the top white bar shouldn't be there: _Your account_, the notification bell, and the search bar.
-These components are all enhancements, and should be progressively added to the page after the initial load.
+The content is forced into a single column layout, and the main image size is hardcoded to 200px.
+It doesn't look so good on anything larger than a small phone.
+This is problematic if we consider that people may want to receive the core experience on a larger device.
+It is unfair that they should have a degraded experience.

 ## Starting from scratch

 Earlier this week, I started thinking about how I would approach the core experience for BBC News if I was given the opportunity to build it from scratch.

-What I came up with was a hand rolled CSS framework (using Sass mixins from [Bootstrap v4](https://github.com/twbs/bootstrap/tree/v4-dev)) which allowed me to build a page with very minimal markup.
+What I came up with was a hand rolled CSS framework using Sass mixins from [Bootstrap v4](https://github.com/twbs/bootstrap/tree/v4-dev), which allowed me to build a page with very minimal markup.
 The results were promising:

  * A 7KB HTML document containing all the core content and styles -- 80% smaller than the current 36KB core experience.
  * 2 HTTP requests totalling 27KB -- 73 fewer requests and 90% fewer bytes.